All published articles of this journal are available on ScienceDirect.

 A majority of parents (82.4%) preferred mainstream education for its benefits, such as improved socialization and the development of tolerance among peers.
 Conversely, 16.7% of parents believed that special classes could be beneficial for certain subjects due to smaller class sizes allowing for tailored teaching approaches.

-According to parental reports on the severity of conditions of their children, 83.8% experienced mild to moderate difficulties, while 16.2% faced severe challenges.
+According to parents answers on the severity of conditions of their children, 83.8% experienced mild to moderate difficulties, while 16.2% faced severe challenges.

 Table 2 outlines parents' expectations regarding mainstream education for children with Down syndrome.
 The highest average score was for promoting social integration, with a mean of 4.63 (high level) and a standard deviation of 0.86.
 The second highest expectation was for personal development, with a mean of 4.6 (high level) and a standard deviation of 0.94.
 Adaptation of learning to individual needs was rated next, with a mean of 4.3 (high level) and a standard deviation of 0.98.
 Lastly, the desire to promote social acceptance was rated at 4.08 (high level), with a standard deviation of 1.17.